How to write a dissertation introduction

 Example research question

-How do high school students in London engage with the UK government’s policies on climate change?
+How do British high school students engage with the UK government’s policies on climate change?

-- Gather and analyze quantitative data on students’ levels of knowledge, concern, and positive/negative perceptions of government policy
+- Conduct surveys to collect data on students’ levels of knowledge, understanding, and positive/negative perceptions of government policy.

-- Determine whether high levels of concern are associated with age, gender and social class
+- Determine whether attitudes to climate policy are associated with variables such as age, gender, region, and social class.

 Overview of the structure